 Please note that signal to noise ratio can be improved by using different types of signal averaging.
 For time based averaging, the SNR will increase by the square root of the number of spectral scans used.
 A signal to noise ratio of 300:1, for example, will become 3000:1 if one hundred scans are averaged together.
 For spatially based averaging (boxcar), the SNR will increase by the square root of the number of pixels averaged together.

 While these methods are useful for obtaining precise data, it can make it confusing to compare different spectrometers.
-Ocean Insight reports all of its SNR values without relying on the increase brought on by signal averaging.
+Ocean Optics reports all of its SNR values without relying on the increase brought on by signal averaging.
 Many of our competitors take advantage of signal averaging to artificially inflate SNR values on inferior spectrometers.

 The spectrometer sends this information to be processed, and a spectrum may be obtained for each sample.
 This spectrum highlights the relative signal at each wavelength and, by comparing a sample spectrum with a known (or reference) spectrum, valuable information may be obtained.

-Ocean Insight miniature spectrometers capture a beam of light through an aperture; they then use a diffraction grating to split this beam into its component wavelengths.
+Ocean Optics miniature spectrometers capture a beam of light through an aperture; they then use a diffraction grating to split this beam into its component wavelengths.
 The amount of infrared, red, green, blue, violet and UV (and everything in between) in the beam may be quantified and processed.

 Light interacts with matter; some is absorbed, some transmitted, some scattered.
 By analyzing the light passing through or reflecting off a sample, the sample may be identified and understood.